CAIDA/catalog-data/sources/recipe/how_to_find_when_a_domain_was_active/README.md

 A DNS zone is a group of hostnames that is managed by a single individual or organization (Ex.
 The COM zone is the group of all .com domains).
 ### What is a zone file
 A zone file is a text file which contains the domain, nameserver, ip, and other relationships for the hostnames in a particular zone.
 DZDB tracks the daily changes to the TLD zone files, and records when a particular domain is first and last seen in the zone files.
+### Notes on DNS Coffee API
+The DNS Coffee API utilized in this recipe aids in querying data from the zone file.
+Documentation for the API can be found [here](https://api.dns.coffee/doc/#/).
+Requests are rate-limited and an API key is required.
+You may request a key by contacting research@dns.coffee.